fati-ma/201-reading-notes/class-01.md

 #### Hello, This is Fatima.
 You can view my Markdown webpage using the following [link](https://fati-ma.github.io/201-reading-notes/class-01)

-#### In this blog I will give a summary for the chapters 1, 8, 17 and 18 of the book: "HTML & CSS" :books: :
+#### In this blog I will give a summary for the chapters 1, 8, 17 and 18 of the book: "HTML & CSS" and chapter 1 from the book: "Javascript and Jquery" :books: :

 - [x] *Chapter 1: Structure*
 - [x] *Chapter 8: Extra Markup*
 - [x] *Chapter 17: HTML5 Layout*
 - [x] *Chapter 18: Process & Design*
+- [x] *Chapter 1: The ABC of Programming*

 ##### Note: Keywords are emphasised.